 For Early Decision, the application deadline is March 31st.

-T Schreiber Studio offers a very limited number of partial scholarships for select incoming students for the Two Year Conservatory.
+Through the generosity of our donors, T Schreiber Studio offers several partial scholarships and work-study packages for select incoming students for the Two Year Conservatory.
 After being accepted, students can request to be considered for a partial scholarship, which will be awarded based upon financial need, merit, and talent.
 The awards currently available are:

 Roxi Sorina Scholarship Fund: $200-$500